sccn/eegstats/README.md

     {[0.0345]}
 ```

 Or convert the data to a table, and perform statistics using MATLAB statistics toolbox or using external software.
+The table below was obtained by applying these commands to a subset of the STERN EEGLAB STUDY available on this [page](https://eeglab.org/tutorials/tutorial_data.html)

 ```matlab
 res = std_cell2table([], [], aa, info, 'design', STUDY.design(2),  'dimensions', {'subjects' 'alpha_asymmetry' })